worldzhao/rush-monorepo-example/README.md

 # Monorepo Supported By Rush and PNPM

-> keywords: Monorepo/Rush/PNPM/React/CRA
+> keywords: Monorepo/Rush/PNPM/React/CRA/Vite

 ## Features

 - Structures
-  - apps
+  - apps: Web Apps
   - features: packages that do not need to be released, only reused in this Monorepo
   - packages: packages that need to be released
   - tools: common tools for all projects
+- Examples
-- create-react-app example
+  - create-react-app
+  - vite-react-app
+  - tsc package
+  - feature package
-- commitlint/eslint/prettier/lint-staged integrated
+- commitlint/eslint/prettier/lint-staged
 - commit-msg and pre-commit hooks

 ## Quick Start